 ⇒ Wondering if you should spend more time in Istanbul?
 Check out my post on the Perfect Istanbul 3 Day Itinerary

 Where to stay in Istanbul – Boutique Hotels

 First is a fabulous location.
 When it comes to what to do in Istanbul they are all an easy walk from Hotel Empress Zoe – the Blue Mosque, Aya Sofya and the Grand Bazaar.

-And the fourth is the breakfast!
-Yum!
-Fabulous fresh treats and make sure you’re there when the warm savoury pastries come out!
-Finally, it is also fantastic value with rooms starting at just 60 pounds!
+And the fourth is breakfast.
+Fabulous fresh treats and make sure you’re there when the warm savoury pastries come out.
+Finally, it is also fantastic value with rooms starting at just 60 pounds.

 Another lovely boutique option in Sultanahmet is Hotel Ibrahim Pasha.
 This small hotel has only 24 rooms and features a great balcony with a view of the Blue Mosque.

 7 Days in Turkey: Day 3: Gallipoli

 The battle at Gallipoli took place in 1915 and is a story known by all Australians and New Zealanders.
 Today there are memorials and cemeteries in the area that allow visitors to pay tribute to the many young men who lost their lives.